These works are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 ALCHIMIA NOVA - video

-The video, filmed in the studio and open air laboratory of AnneMarie Maes, gives an overview of the different elements of the Sensorial Skin-research.
+The video, filmed in the studio and open air laboratory of AnneMarie Maes, gives an overview of the different elements of her research.

 INTELLIGENT BEEHIVE 2.0 - sculpture with video